Verticillium nonalfalfae: Host and symptoms

 Verticillium nonalfalfae has a wide host range including hops, kiwifruit, spinach, solanaceous plants like eggplants and potatoes, and tree of heaven (A. altissima).
 Systemic infections appear on most hosts showing vascular wilts caused by xylem blockage.
 Additional symptoms including vascular discoloration and defoliation show almost exclusively on A. altissima.
 V. nonalfalfae tends not to infect non-target plants.
 In contrast with V. alfafae, it does not infect alfalfa.

 Impact on hops

 One important host of V. nonalfalfae is hops, with infections found both in the United States and most places around the world.
 The symptoms of hosts infected by V. nonalfalfae on hops are categorized into two pathotypes: mild and lethal.
 Mild pathotypes primarily cause symptoms of curling and leaf tissue death.
 Hops infected by V. nonalfalfae with the mild pathotype generally can survive the infection.
 For the lethal pathotype of V. nonalfalfae on hops, hosts suffer from rapid weakening that ultimately leads to death.
 The lethal form was discovered in hops in the 1940s in the United Kingdom and elsewhere in Europe later.
-Two pathotypes share similar peroxidase, which are thought to be contribute to their pathogenicity.
+Two pathotypes share similar peroxidase, which are thought to contribute to their pathogenicity.